 Premium Lens Options

 For 20 years Dr. Spector has been offering patients Intraocular Lens Implants (IOL) to correct vision after cataract surgery.
-However, up until recently, choosing the type of Lens Implant to correct your vision after cataract surgery was exclusively within the scope of the cataract specialist’s recommendations.
-Today, at Spector Eye Care and New Vision Cataract Center, there are many types of Intraocular Lens Implants (IOL) that Dr. Spector can use in order to provide you with the best results to match your lifestyle.
+However, until recently, choosing the type of Lens Implant was exclusively within the scope of the cataract specialist’s recommendations.
+Today at Spector Eye Care, there are many types of Intraocular Lens Implants (IOL) that Dr. Spector can use in order to provide you with the best results to match your lifestyle.
 As with any surgical procedure, there are always risks as well as benefits.
 During your visit to our office we will perform a cataract examination and review the everyday activities that are most important to you to determine which lens implant will best suit your specific needs.

 - Monofocal Lens Implants